schmittjoaopedro/java-word-template-filler/README.md

 |:---:|
 | Figure 3: Add XML Structure |

-Select our new XML structure with the name (no namespace), and use the text cursor to select a position for the control, after that, add a new Plain Text control using the XML Structure.
+Select our new XML structure with the name "(no namespace)", and use the text cursor to select a position for the control.
+After that, add a new Plain Text control using the XML Structure.
 An example is presented in figure 4.

 | [![Add Input Text Control](images/AddControls.png)](images/AddControls.png)  |
 |:---:|